Skip to main content

 A: On May 28, 2023, the law changed; unemployment now works the same for hourly school employees as it does for all other workers.
 You can now apply for and receive unemployment compensation so long as you meet all the other eligibility criteria.

-Q: I’ve worked at Summer School for several years, and this year I did not sign up to work summer school.
+Q: I have worked at Summer School for several years, and this year I did not sign up to work summer school.
 Am I still eligible for unemployment?

 A: The only way to know whether you’re eligible for UI benefits is to apply and answer the questions honestly.
 Unemployment offers a partial benefit for individuals who choose to work at jobs where they make less.
 It’s probably in your self-interest to work summer school and collect the partial unemployment payment.